Rhoda Howard-Hassmann: Honours

 Howard-Hassmann has been a Fellow of the Royal Society of Canada since 1993.
 In 2014 she was named Distinguished Scholar of Human Rights by the Human Rights Section of the International Studies Association.
 In 2013 she received the Sir John William Dawson Medal for Interdisciplinary Research from the Royal Society of Canada.
 In 2006 she was named the first Distinguished Scholar of Human Rights by the Human Rights Section of the American Political Science Association.

 In 2010, as a Senior Editor of the Encyclopedia of Human Rights, Howard-Hassmann shared in the honour of receiving the Dartmouth Medal from the Reference and User Services Association.
-In 2007 her co-edited (with Claude E. Welch, Jr.) work Economic Rights in Canada and the United States was named a Notable Contribution to Human Rights by the United States Network of Human Rights, a coalition of 200 human rights non-governmental organizations.
+In 2007 her co-edited (with Claude E. Welch Jr.) work Economic Rights in Canada and the United States was named a Notable Contribution to Human Rights by the United States Network of Human Rights, a coalition of 200 human rights non-governmental organizations.
 In 2004 Howard-Hassmann received the Outstanding Book in Human Rights Award from the Human Rights Section of the American Political Science Association for her book Compassionate Canadians: Civil Leaders Discuss Human Rights.
 In 1989 her book Human Rights in Commonwealth Africa received an Honourable Mention for the Joel Gregory Book Prize from the Canadian Association of African Studies.

 Howard-Hassmann also won the 1993 Teaching Award in the Arts and Sciences Faculty of McMaster University.

+She was appointed to the Order of Canada in June 2023 and the Order of Ontario in November 2023.